SAP-samples/btp-s4hana-nocode-extension/create-application/develop/README.md

 ### Enable Authentication

-To consume data from your SAP S/4HANA Cloud System that is configured as a data source in the previous section, you need to enable authentication.
+To consume data from your SAP backend system or mock data that is configured as a SAP BTP destination in the previous section, you need to enable authentication.

 1. Choose **AUTH** at the top section of the app builder.